Dr Ulrich Kusenack

 Why a private practice?

-Working in a private medical practice offers many advantages for you as a patient:
+Working in a private practice has many advantages for you as a patient:

-- Detailed discussion of your symptoms without time pressure
+- Detailed response to your complaints without time pressure

-- Individual treatment using all diagnostic and therapeutic procedures
+- Individualised treatment using all diagnostic and therapeutic procedures

-- State-of-the-art medicine based on the latest scientific findings
+- State-of-the-art medicine according to the latest scientific findings

 - No budget constraints with restrictions on therapy